 As a fine pedagogue, he regularly teaches some young singers, especially during masterclasses.

-Among his recent and future projects: Carmen (Escamillo) at the Opéra of Marseille, La Traviata (Giorgio Germont) in Toulouse, Dialogues des carmélites (Marquis de la Force) in Rome, Iphigénie en Tauride (Thoas) in Zürich and La Fille du régiment (Sulpice) in Monte-Carlo.
+Among his future projects: Carmen (Escamillo) at the Opéra of Marseille, La Traviata (Germont) in Toulouse, Dialogues des Carmélites (Chevalier de la Force) in Rome, Iphigénie en Tauride (Thoas) in Zürich, Falstaff (Ford) in concert in Katowice and La Fille du régiment (Sulpice) à Monte-Carlo.

 Jean-François Lapointe is a Knight of the National Order of Quebec.